sheeplinux/sheep/GUIDELINES.md

 # Coding guidelines

-Bash scripiting is very permissive, this guide is here to describe rules to follow by evryone during development.
+Bash scripiting is very permissive, this guide is here to describe rules to follow by everyone during development.
 Some rules are here to prevent potential errors while some others are here to ensure code style consistency.

-Every single ontribution have to follow those rules in order to be accepted.
+Every single contribution has to follow these rules in order to be accepted.

 ## Variables